Throwback Thursday: A Lean Healthcare Conference From 2007

 David Fillingham, CEO of Bolton Hospital in England said:

-• 1 in 10 patients suffer event that could cause harm, 40% of staff saw harmful error in past month
+At the time, one in ten patients experienced an event that could cause harm, and 40% of staff reported seeing a harmful error in the previous month.

-• “We are failing our patients, staff, and funders, not because of bad people, but because of bad processes.”
+They also drew on David Mann‘s Creating a Lean Culture in their pathology work.
+The underlying conclusion was stark but clear: “We are failing our patients, staff, and funders–not because of bad people, but because of bad processes.”

 John Shook presented (via video, if I remember, because he had a flight problem)… it was my first time hearing him, so I learned a ton: